MaJerle/stm32-cube-cmake-vscode/README.md

 # CMake configuration

-Aside STM32CubeIDE, developers use different tools for STM32, such as Keil or IAR compilers.
+It is expected that project to develop in VSCode has been created.
+We will move forward for GCC compiler, but others could be used too.

 With release of Visual Studio Code, many developers use the tool for many programming languages and fortunately can also develop STM32 applications with single tool.
 If you are one of developers liking VSCode, most elegant way to move forward is to transfer STM32CubeIDE-based project to *CMake*, develop code in VSCode and compile with Ninja build system using GCC compiler.
 It is fast and lightweight.

 > Development in VSCode is for intermediate or experienced users.
-I suggest to all STM32 beginners to stay with STM32CubeIDE toolchain as it will be very easy to move forward and come to VSCode topic later.
+I suggest to all STM32 beginners to stay with *STM32CubeIDE* development toolchain.
+It will be very easy to move forward and come to VSCode topic later.

-Let's start with CMake setup for project description.

 ## Prepare CMakeLists.txt file